Testing semiparametric model-equivalence hypotheses based on the characteristic function: Introduction

-In this paper we will restate the three major semiparametric problems of distributional homogeneity (or the two--sample problem), symmetry and independence in the form of model equivalence hypotheses testing, and suggest population and sample measures by means of which these tests can be performed.
+In the following, we will use the word ``model'' as synonymous with the symmetry of a given random variable, while for two random variables or pairs of variables, to denote distributional homogeneity or independence of these variables, respectively.
 Specifically for a given model, say $\mathcal M$, and an arbitrary random vector $Z$ we propose the (model--specific) population measure

 which satisfies $\Delta^{(\mathcal M)}_{w,Z}=0$, if and only if the law of random vector $Z$ lies within model $\mathcal M$, where $D^{(\mathcal M)}_Z(\cdot)$ is a pointwise distance from the null hypothesis, and $w>0$ denotes a weight function to be further discussed along the paper.
 The composition of the vector $Z$ will vary depending on the context, consisting of a single vector for the case of testing for symmetry, or of two independent random vectors of equal dimensions in the case of homogeneity, or consisting of a pair of random vectors of potentially different dimensions in the case of independence testing.
-Also note that herewith we are using the word ``model'' as being synonymous to symmetry of a given random variable, while for two random variables or pairs of variables signifies distributional homogeneity or independence of these variables, respectively.
 In this framework we consider the model--equivalence problem of testing the null hypothesis

 against the alternative